Tetsu87/Stock-Search/README.md

 <br>
 NodeJS/Express on the server-side
 <br>
-Google App Engine for hosting both the client-side and server-side
+Google App Engine as a server

 ## Codes are available upon request